-HUMAN RESOURCES (HRMT)
+HUMAN RESOURCES MANAGEMENT (HRMT)

-HRMT-5663 HUMAN RESOURCE MANAGEMENT
+5663 HUMAN RESOURCE MANAGEMENT

 The course provides students with the basic principles and techniques of human resource management.
 The course takes a practical view that integrates the contributions of the behavioral sciences with technical aspects of implementing the Human Resource function in today's business environment.
 The class will cover the scope and content of the personnel function performed by the organization's HR department.
+This course is normally offered in the summer.

-HRMT-5673 CORE HUMAN RESOURCES / COMPENSATION AND BENEFITS
+5673 CORE HUMAN RESOURCES / COMPENSATION AND BENEFITS

 The purpose of this course is to delve into the individual's side of Human Resources within an organization.
 This will be accomplished by examining modern approaches to employee compensation and benefits, job design, recruitment and selection, and performance management with an emphasis on outcomes and metrics.
 This is designed to give company managers and executives at all levels a good understanding of the HR function within an organization in order to effectively achieve corporate goals.
+This course is normally offered in the summer.

-HRMT-5683 STRATEGIC HUMAN RESOURCES / ORGANIZATIONAL DEVELOPMENT
+5683 STRATEGIC HUMAN RESOURCES/ORGANIZATIONAL DEVELOPMENT

 The purpose of this course is to focus on the strategic elements of the Human Resources function within an organization.
-This will be accomplished by examining key theories in organizational development, employee training and development, employment law and compliance, risk management and workforce planning.
+This will be accomplished by examining key theories in organizational development, employee training and development, employement law and compliance, risk management and workforce planning.
 This course is designed to give managers and executives the tools to align their workforce with the strategic organizational goals.
+This course is normally offered in the summer.

-HRMT-5901 GRADUATE BUSINESS PRACTICUM IN HUMAN RESOURCES
+5901 GRADUATE BUSINESS PRACTICUM IN HUMAN RESOURCES

+Prerequisite: Student must be in the human resource management emphasis.
 This course provides one to three hours of credit in association with completion of an acceptable human resources related internship/practicum.
 Students selecting this option will be responsible for locating an appropriate industry opportunity.
 This is an optional course and does not substitute for any leveling, core, or elective courses.
 The curriculum practical training course period extends through an entire semester.